Compared to the press in the UK, French

 glitterati, as well as anecdotal news.
 Between them in 2009, they had a

-circulation of 477,000, which would make them the best-selling national
+circulation of 477,000, which would have made them them the

 - Les